alphagov/govuk-developer-docs/source/manual/licensing.html.md

 mongorestore licensifydump/
 ```

 Confusingly, some collections exist in both the `licensify` and the `licensify-refdata` database.
-If `db.collectionName.count() == 0` in one database, and `db.collectionName.count() != 0` in the other, then you should assume that the one with no objects is not the source of truth.
+If `db.collectionName.count() == 0` in one database, and `db.collectionName.count() != 0` in the other, then you should assume that the one with objects is the source of truth.

 ### Application Files